-We have Barrow's Goldeneye samples from six locales, with four in Alaska (Kachemack Bay, AK (n = 46), Kodiak, AK (n = 22), Prince William Sound, AK (n = 40), Juneau, AK (n = 35)) and two in British Columbia (Indian Arm, BC (n = 28), and Kitimat, BC (n = 40)).
+We have Barrow's Goldeneye samples from six locales; Kachemack Bay, AK (n = 46), Kodiak, AK (n = 22), Prince William Sound, AK (n = 40), Juneau, AK (n = 35), Indian Arm, BC (n = 28), and Kitimat, BC (n = 40).
 Initially, we screened 31 microsatellite loci for variability.
 Genotype data were collected at 9 loci that were variable within Barrow's goldeneye.
 One locus did not conform to Hardy-Weinberg expectation (HWE) and was removed from subsequent analyses.
 Once that locus was removed, all populations and loci conformed to HWE and loci were in linkage equilibrium.